Animators, we aim to make your life easier. The approach is taken with designing rigs.

-Not that I’m saying that mega productions will not make you work extremely hard but in smaller productions, oh boy, the deadlines are tight and your outcome should meet the standards of the client which are often not in sync with the time frame you’ve been given.
+Not that I’m saying that mega productions will not make you work extremely hard, but in smaller productions, oh boy, the deadlines are tight, and your outcome should meet the client’s standards, which are often not in sync with the time frame you’ve been given.

 A rig that does not function properly will make your life miserable.

-Sometimes it will put an entire sequence on hold and will make you and your team go on a bumpy ride, to say the least, reshuffling and reorganizing stuff in order to meet the deadline.
+Sometimes it will put an entire sequence on hold and will make you and your team go on a bumpy ride, to say the least, reshuffling and reorganizing staff to meet the deadline.

-This type of things happens a lot in the animation TV series industry where you need to maximize results in minimum time and investment.
+This happens a lot in the animation TV series industry, where you need to maximize results in minimum time and investment.

-For that, let me go back to the car reference, not that I’m a big car expert, but I’ve learned one or two things about it and I like referencing stuff from other forms of craft because I think there are many principles that are similar and can be observed and applied in whatever it is you do.
+For that, let me go back to the car reference, not that I’m a big car expert, but I’ve learned one or two things about it.
+I like referencing stuff from other forms of the craft because I think many principles are similar and can be observed and applied in whatever you do.

-In an attempt to swiftly examine the way a car is built, we can easily find that it is mainly designed to serve the driver.
-Besides the obvious of having a box on four wheels that goes, every element built in it is specifically designed and put there to meet the standards of the driver, Whether he is aware of them or not.
+To swiftly examine the way a car is built, we can easily find that it is mainly designed to serve the driver.
+Besides the obvious of having a box on four wheels that goes, every element built-in is specifically designed d and put there to meet the driver’s standards, Whether he is aware of them or not.

-The same approach, I believe, should be applied on an animation rig.
-And this is what we’re trying to accomplish every time we go on to build the next rig, out of the mindset of being a service to animators.
+The same approach, I believe, should be applied to an animation rig.
+And this is what we’re trying to accomplish every time we build the next rig, out of the mindset of being a service to animators.

 Being an animator myself and working closely with other animators in a TV series production, I’ve learned a lot about what will put a big smile on our faces when we work a rig, especially in this kind of an intensive environment.